the meantime, dogs have been at my side for over 50 years. These years

 Today we live with our dogs

-in the country-part in Germany called Westerwald in a beatiful natural
+in the country-part in Germany called Westerwald in a beautiful natural

 reserve.
 With every litter born in our house it´s like the first time.